I Tried Water Fasting Without Food for 40 Days | Here’s What I Learned

 Another woman came for three weeks and walked 10 miles a day.

 Like I said, fasting is different for everyone.
 In fact, while each of my long fasts has had similarities, my process, struggles, and epiphanies are different each time, too.

-What Does Research Show the Benefits of Fasting Are?
+What Does Research Show the Benefits of Water Fasting Are?

 I was first handed a bibliography of books on fasting by Thomas Lodi, M.D., when I was on a worldwide research tour of 19 clinics, studying non-toxic cancer treatment.